Autism and Schizophrenia: Understanding the Link and How to Differentiate

 While autism and schizophrenia are two distinct conditions, they can sometimes co-exist.
 In fact, research has shown that individuals with autism are at a higher risk of developing schizophrenia than the general population.
 This may be due to shared genetic or environmental factors that contribute to both conditions.

-Co-Occurrence of Autism and Schizophrenia: Understanding the Overlap
+Co-Occurrence of Autism and Schizophrenia

 The co-occurrence of autism and schizophrenia can be challenging to diagnose and treat.
 Some individuals may exhibit symptoms of both conditions, making it difficult to differentiate between the two.
 Additionally, individuals with both conditions may require specialized treatment and management to address their unique needs.